hlub/entrypoint/README.md

 with `--variables`).

-YAML configuration makes it possible to offer a simple configuration of containers possibly configuring multiple services (such as barman and cron).
+YAML configuration makes it possible to offer a simple configuration of containers possibly configuring multiple services (such as: barman and cron; odbc and your service; kerberos and postgresql).
-This encapsulates all configurations most probably of differen forms to offer a signle containerized service.
+This encapsulates all configurations, most probably of differen forms, to offer a signle containerized service.